kianenigma/what-blockchain-actually/content/Content/Scaling/Scaling Out - Optimistic (Non-)Execution.md

 ---
-Description: Optimistic rollups and how they work.
+description: Optimistic rollups and how they work.
 ---

 With the information in [[Scaling Out - Shared Economic Security#Sharding Requirements]] in mind, it is quite easy to understand this scaling method.
 In Ethereum, this method is called an Optimistic [[Rollup]].